lakshanwd/go-crud/README.md

 # go-crud ![alt text][build_status]

-example rest api in golang and mysql
+an example rest api in golang and mysql

 ## prerequisites